Simple and tight device-independent security proofs: DIQKD

 In the second part of the protocol Alice and Bob apply classical post-processing steps to produce their final keys.
 We choose classical post-processing steps that optimise the key rate, but which may not be optimal in other aspects, e.g., computation time.
 The protocol and the analysis can easily be adapted for other choices of classical post-processing.

 We now describe the three post-processing steps, error correction, parameter estimation and privacy amplification, in detail.\footnote{We remark that in Step~\ref{prostep:choosing_est_test} of Protocol~\ref{pro:diqkd_chsh} Alice and Bob choose $T_i$ together (or exchange its value between them) in every round of the protocol and choose their inputs accordingly.
 This is in contrast to choosing Alice and Bob's input from a product distribution and then adding a sifting step, as usually done in QKD protocols.
-It follows from our proof technique that making $T_i$ public as we do dose not compromise the security of the protocol.}
+It follows from our proof technique that making $T_i$ public as we do does not compromise the security of the protocol.}

 \paragraph{Error correction.} Alice and Bob use an error correction protocol $\mathrm{EC}$ to obtain identical raw keys $K_A$ and $K_B$ from their bits $\mathbf{A},\tilde{\mathbf{B}}$.
 In our analysis we use a protocol, based on universal hashing, which minimises the amount of leakage to the adversary~\cite{brassard1993secret,renner2005simple} (see also Section 3.3.2 in~\cite{beaudry2015assumptions} for details).
 To implement this protocol Alice chooses a hash function and sends the chosen function and the hashed value of her bits to Bob.
 We denote this classical communication by $O$.
 Bob uses $O$, together with his prior knowledge $\tilde{\mathbf{B}}\mathbf{XYT}$, to compute a guess $\hat{\mathbf{A}}$ for Alice's bits $\mathbf{A}$.
-If $\mathrm{EC}$ fails to produce a good guess Alice and Bob abort; in an honest implementation this happens with probability at most $\varepsilon_{\mathrm{EC}}^c$.
-If Alice and Bob do not abort then they hold raw keys $K_A=\mathbf{A}$ and $K_B=\hat{\mathbf{A}}$ and $K_A=K_B$ with probability at least $ 1 - \varepsilon_{\mathrm{EC}}$.
+If $\mathrm{EC}$ raises a ``fail'' flag Alice and Bob abort; in an honest implementation this happens with probability at most $\varepsilon_{\mathrm{EC}}^c$.
+The probability that Alice and Bob do not abort but hold different raw keys $K_A=\mathbf{A}$ and $K_B=\hat{\mathbf{A}}\neq K_A$ is at most $\varepsilon_{\mathrm{EC}}$.

 Due to the communication from Alice to Bob $\mathrm{leak_{EC}}$ bits of information are leaked to the adversary.
 The following guarantee follows for the described protocol~\cite{renner2005simple}:

 for $\varepsilon_{\mathrm{EC}}^c = \varepsilon'_{\mathrm{EC}} + \varepsilon_{\mathrm{EC}}$ and where $H_{0}^{\varepsilon'_{\mathrm{EC}}}(\mathbf{A}|\tilde{\mathbf{B}}\mathbf{XYT})$ is evaluated on the state in an \emph{honest} implementation of the protocol.
 For example, for quantum channels with an i.i.d.\@ noise model $H_{0}^{\varepsilon'_{\mathrm{EC}}}\left(\mathbf{A}|\tilde{\mathbf{B}}\mathbf{XYT}\right)$ can be bounded by above using the asymptotic equipartition property~\cite{tomamichel2009fully} (see Equation~\eqref{eq:explicit_leak_ec} below for the explicit bound in that case).
 If a larger fraction of errors occur when running the actual DIQKD protocol (for instance due to adversarial interference) the error correction might not succeed, as Bob will not have a sufficient amount of information to obtain a good guess of Alice's bits.
 If so this will be detected with probability at least $ 1 - \varepsilon_{\mathrm{EC}}$ and the protocol will abort.